 - Dead head flowering plants.

-- Another important planting month for seedlings and seeds.
+- Another important planting month for cool season crops, both seedlings and seeds.

 - Plant out young plants of globe artichokes.

 - Protect cold sensitive crops from early frosts.

 - Plant leeks for winter and spring harvesting.

 - Sow more green peas and broad beans.